Again we begin by organising our standing so that we are lengthened and poised (see standing blog).

 Digging

-It is important to keep the length we have achieved by standing with good poise as we move into doing IMG_3806other tasks in the garden.
+It is important to keep the length we have achieved by standing with good poise as we move into doing other tasks in the garden.

 Lifting: When lifting, we need to bend at the hips, knees and ankles but keep the head, neck, back relationship as it was when standing (see photograph to right).
 This organisation allows us to use the support from the ground through our feet (see standing blog) and consequently through our backs to aid the lifting process.